GeoModelLab/CrYP/README.md

 These inputs are used to retrieve Remote Sensing (RS) and weather datasets, which are freely available through the GEE catalogue.
 The retrieved datasets then inform the subsequent analytical processes.

 ### Crop phenology and vegetation dynamic
-The seasonal MODIS-NDVI profile for each pixel, aligned with the crop calendar, was linearly interpolated to derive the daily time series, which was then used to identify key phenological metrics:
+The seasonal MODIS-NDVI profile for each pixel, aligned with the crop calendar, is linearly interpolated to derive the daily time series, which is then used to identify key phenological metrics:
  - Crop Window Start (CWS): defined as the point when the 10-day moving average of the mean temperature in the first soil layer (0-7 cm, T_mean10, °C) exceeded a crop-specific temperature threshold;
  - Crop Window End   (CWE): corresponds to the harvest DOY, which is either set when the NDVI falls below the NDVI at sowing or on the last day of the crop calendar;
  - Start of Season   (SOS): defined as the DOY when NDVI reaches 20% of its peak value;
  - Peak  of Season   (POS): defined as the DOY when the maximum NDVI is reached;
  - End   of Season   (EOS): defined as the DOY when NDVI drop below 20% of its peak value.

-Afterwards, the NDVI profile was resized according to CWS and CWE.
-To modulate the intensity of soil water content variations and light interception, NDVI was transformed into fractional vegetation cover (FVC) through the following generalized function:
+Afterwards, the NDVI profile is resized according to CWS and CWE.
+To modulate the intensity of soil water content variations and light interception, NDVI is transformed into fractional vegetation cover (FVC) through the following generalized function:

 $$
 FVC_i = \frac{NDVI_i - NDVI_{sow}}{NDVI_{flo} - NDVI_{sow}}